Seedance 2.0 Tutorial: Text to Video and Image to Video

 What Is Seedance 2.0

 Seedance 2.0 is ByteDance's multimodal video generation model built on a unified audio video joint architecture.
 It accepts text descriptions and reference images as input and produces cinematic footage with native audio synchronization.
+The text to video generator page places it against the other twelve models available for that generation type.

 The model includes a physical logic engine that governs motion realism.
 Light refracts accurately off surfaces, clothing responds to gravity, and complex actions such as synchronized sports sequences render with physical plausibility.
 Camera control is director level: dolly zooms, crane shots, and rack focuses follow prompt instructions.